5pideyy/5pideyy.github.io/_posts/2025-02-16-nomore-thug_lifeatkct.md

 image:
   path: /assets/images/thuglife-cover.png
 ---
 # No More Thug Life, Kid

-After tracking their system path, we knew we had them.
-If you're curious about how we uncovered the scam, you're in the right place.
-We reached out with a DM to see their reaction, knowing we had all the proof we needed.
-Of course, we took screenshots to document everything.
+Hey, you can check the screenshot of our DM with thug_lifeatkct to understand what went down and why we sent that message.
+Read the full blog to see how we tracked them down and exposed their game.

 **What we told them:**
 ![dm](/assets/images/dm.png)\
 *"Nice try, kid.
 We respect the effort, but if you're gonna scam, at least do it right.
-This takes skill—something you clearly don’t have.
-Next time, don’t forget who’s watching."*
+This takes skill—something you clearly don't have.
+Next time, don't forget who's watching."*

-\~😘 **Team NOVA (Real Thug)**
+\~😘 **Team NOVA **

-**No more thug life at KCT, Mr. D(kid).**\
-Next time, scam properly.\
-And clean up your code.

 ---